MCP legislator Chilapondwa apologizes for cooking oil remarks

 Malawi Congress Party (MCP) Member of Parliament for Ntchisi South Ulemu Chilapondwa has apologized over his remarks that cooking oil is for the elites.

-Chilapondwa made the remarks in Parliament yesterday in response to a speech by Leader of Opposition Kondwani Nankhumwa who, on Monday, expressed concern that prices of cooking oil continue to rise in Malawi under the Lazarus Chakwera administration.
+Chilapondwa made the cooking oil remarks in Parliament yesterday in response to a speech by Leader of Opposition Kondwani Nankhumwa who, on Monday, expressed concern that prices of cooking oil continue to rise in Malawi under the Lazarus Chakwera administration.

 Chilapondwa yesterday appeared to suggest that the issue of cooking oil prices is not a concern for people in rural areas.